wba6/prime-search/Deep-Dive.md

 ## Efficiency of the Sieve of Eratosthenes

-*Analyze the computational complexity of the Sieve of Eratosthenes, including time and space requirements.
-Discuss its practical performance and any optimizations that have been developed.*

 #### Pattern

 1. **Initialization**: Create a list of consecutive integers from 2 through n.